DCurrent/openbor/.github/ISSUE_TEMPLATE/bug_report.md

 ## Debugging

 ### Reproduce
 Provide step by step instructions to reproduce the behavior.
-Include any text files, scripts, etc. In some cases, we may need a download link to your entire module:
+Include any text files, scripts, etc., along with the engine log.
+In some cases, we may need a download link to your entire module:
 1. Load stage '...'
 2. Entity in  '....' positon.
 3. Use  '....' move while '....'.